-- Organizational Skills: A good customer service representative knows where to find information at any moment.
-This requires team members to be well organized and trained in where to find information.
-However, if a team member is disorganized, this can cause additional frustration by forcing a customer to wait for an extended time for an answer.
+- Organisational Skills: A good customer service representative knows where to find information at any moment.
+This requires team members to be well organised and trained in where to find information.
+However, if a team member is disorganised, this can cause additional frustration by forcing a customer to wait for an extended time for an answer.

 - Professionalism: It may be tempting to respond negatively to an angry customer, but a good customer service team member will remain friendly and calm (even under duress).
 This reassures your customer that they can trust the business as a whole.
-Over time, the customer will realize they can depend on your organization to treat them with dignity and respect.
+Over time, the customer will realise they can depend on your organisation to treat them with dignity and respect.

 Remember that customer service skills are not just important for employees, but these are soft skills that go a long way outside of the workplace, too.